-7. Rotate the mast by loosening the mast rotation knob (H).
+7. Rotate the mast by loosening the mast rotation knob at the bottom of the mast (H).
 Turn the mast until the lights face in the desired direction and then tighten the knob.

 Tipping hazard.
 Do not extend the mast beyond the colored mark on the second mast section.
 The unit can become unstable and tip or fall, causing injury.